Important Questions and Answers Regarding Tick Testing

 - The Tick Lab is not a clinical laboratory and is not certified to test samples from humans or animals for tick-borne diseases.
 We are only able to test ticks.

-- Once we receive your tick at the laboratory we will use biochemical methods to separate the DNA from the tick.
+- Once we receive your tick at the laboratory we will use biochemical methods to separate the nucleic acids from the tick.
 This purified sample then contains the genetic information of the tick itself, as well as any disease-causing organisms that were also present in the tick.

-We will then use a powerful molecular biology technique called quantitative PCR (qPCR) to look for the DNA signatures of specific disease-causing organisms that could be transmitted to a host.
+We will then use a powerful molecular biology technique called quantitative PCR (qPCR) & (RT-qPCR) to look for the DNA / RNA signatures of specific disease-causing organisms that could be transmitted to a host.

 - Generally, you should receive the results of your tick test within three business days of your specimen being received at the laboratory.
 However, it is possible that delays may occur due to unforeseen circumstances (extreme weather, etc.), but we will strive to have